Machine learning to reduce leakage at the Örby field

 The Örby field and the Örby drinking water treatment plant, together constitute a technically complex system that contributes to securing the distribution of drinking water.

-The leakage is affected by uncertain forecasts for drinking water consumption and operational strategies.
-The system is difficult to describe using traditional calculation methods due to time delays in the system, complex reservoir conditions, human factors, and variations in water extraction.
-Therefore, the project aims to address the issue using non-traditional calculation methods that employ locally implemented machine learning.
-It will also tackle the challenge of using machine learning in an industry that highly values IT security.
+The system is difficult to describe with traditional calculation methods due to time shifts in the system, complex reservoir conditions, human factors, and variation in extraction.
+Therefore, the project will tackle the problem with non-traditional calculation methods that use locally implemented machine learning.
+It will also take on the challenge of using machine learning in an industry that values IT security highly.